grokability/kandji2snipe/README.md

 >Note that iPhones, iPads, and Apple TVs currently match based on the model name, rather than model identifier.
 All other behaviors are the same as the Macs.

 When an asset is first created, it will fill out only the most basic information.
-When the asset already exists in your Snipe-IT inventory, the tool will sync the information you specify in the settings.conf file and make sure that the asset_tag field in Kandji matches the asset tag in Snipe-IT, where Snipe-IT's info is considered the authority.
+When the asset already exists in your Snipe-IT inventory, the tool will sync the information you specify in the settings.conf file and make sure that the asset tag field in Kandji matches the asset tag in Snipe-IT, where Snipe-IT's info is considered the authority.

 > Because it determines whether Kandji or Snipe has the most recently updated record, there is the potential to have blank data in Kandji overwrite good data in Snipe (ex. purchase date).

-Lastly, if the asset_tag field is blank in Kandji when it is being created in Snipe-IT, then the tool will look for a 4 or more digit number in the computer name.
-If it fails to find one, it will use the below formulas as the asset tag in Snipe-IT.
-This way, you can easily filter this out and run scripts against it to correct in the future.
+Lastly, if the asset tag field is blank in Kandji when the record is being created in Snipe-IT, the script will create an asset tag with KANDJI-<SERIAL NUMNER> unless you enable custom patterns in your settings.conf file.
-#### Default Asset Tag Formulas
-- **Macs**: kandji-{serial_number}
-- **iPhones & iPads**: kandji-m-{serial_number}
-- **Apple TVs**: kandji-atv-{serial_number}

 ## Requirements:

-- Python3 is installed on your system with the requests, json, time, and configparser python libs installed.
+- Python3 is installed on your system with the requests, json, time, configparser, argparse, logging, datetime, and pytz python libs installed.
 - Network access to both your Kandji and Snipe-IT instances.
-- A [Kandji API key](https://support.kandji.io/support/solutions/articles/72000560412-kandji-api) with the following permissions:
+- A [Kandji API token](https://support.kandji.io/support/solutions/articles/72000560412-kandji-api) with the following permissions:
   - Devices
     - Updated a Device
     - Device details
-    - Device List
+    - Device list
     - Device ID
-- A [Snipe-IT API key](https://snipe-it.readme.io/reference#generating-api-tokens) for a user that has edit/create permissions for assets and models.
+- A [Snipe-IT API token](https://snipe-it.readme.io/reference#generating-api-tokens) for a user that has edit/create permissions for assets and models.

 ## Installation: